 No one was too excited about going to church.

 “It’s a private funeral service at the funeral home.
 No one is invited.”

 “We’d have to get court permission, as his family is under a restraining order.

 “I think you should be careful what you start.”
-He answered.
+He answers.
 “You and your dad have to meet with the police investigators so they can close the case.
 Do you want me to represent you there?”

 “You think I need a lawyer?”

 “They might ask you questions about your relationship.
 It’s still against the law in Florida to have homosexual relations.”

 “What?
 We’re just kids.”